DIONYPOLLO/DP-web-fronted-learning/README.md

-Just an ordinary student tring to learn cs
+Just an ordinary student trying to learn cs